Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 Next time we're going to make a slightly more advanced program by taking a bit of input and doing some comparisons

-This way we can get a feel for how Rust looks and feels.
+This way we can get a better feel for how Rust looks and feels.

 We won't dig too deeply into the hows and whys yet we'll have some more depth in the video after